benknight135/openvdb_code_examples/README.md

 This will build OpenVDB from source so may take a few minutes.

 ## Build
 To build the code run the 'build.bat' batch file provided.
+See [here](https://www.openvdb.org/documentation/doxygen/build.html) for detailed build documentaion

 ## Run
 To run the code examples use 'run.bat'.
 This will run each code example, one after another.